 10. excessive demand

 You know those kids who have a busier schedule than a top executive?
 Is your child one of them?
-Then you should take it down a notch.
-Encouraging children doesn't mean overburdening them.
+Then you should shift down a gear.
+Promote children does not mean overtaxing them.
 Find out what interests and talents your child really has.
-Offer them targeted, rather than indiscriminate, support.
+Offer them targeted, rather than indiscriminate, encouragement.
 Most importantly, never forget to let your child be a child.

 The best way to raise children: does it even exist?